 Christmas in Spain

-As Christmas 2025 fast approaches, the subject of Christmas is on everyone's lips in my walking group.
-My Christmas' have changed as our girls grew older, but decorating the tree together, singing along to Michael Bublé and sipping on a glass of Malbec never did!
-Letting go of carrots for Santa’s reindeer, sprinkling flour footprints across the floor, or tracking Santa every minute wasn’t easy as a mum, but at 20 it was definitely a bit embarrassing for them!
-Those memories of Christmas in the UK with our blended family are precious, and I’ll always cherish the photos that bring them back to life.
+As December fast approaches, the subject of Christmas is on everyone's lips in my walking group.
+A time for planning...and reminiscing.
+My Christmas has changed now that our kids have grown, and we have moved to Spain.
+No more decorating the tree with my girls, singing along to Michael Bublé with a glass of red.
+No more carrots for Santa’s reindeer (Hector has them now!), or sprinkling flour footprints across the floor.
+Mind you after 10yrs they found all that embarrassing lol.
+My memories of Christmas in the UK with our blended family are very precious, and I will always cherish the photos that bring them back to life.

-Yes and no. I don’t miss the overspending, crowded shops, endless cleaning and cooking, or the 5lbs (2.2kg, just over ⅓ stone) that always crept on.
-What I do miss are the family games, stockings at the end of every bed, and the sparkle of having little ones at home.
-Now, that baton has been passed to our daughters, who are creating their own Christmas magic for our grandchildren, and that makes me smile.
+Yes.
+But I don’t miss the overspending, crowded shops, endless cleaning, cooking, or the 5lbs that always crept on!
+What I do miss are the family games, stockings at the end of every bed, and the magic.
+But, that baton has been passed to our daughters, who are creating their own Christmas magic for our grandchildren, and that makes me immensely happy.

-When we can, we try to include ourselves in the Chrsitmas traditions here in Spain for the festive season:
+When you can, try including yourselves in the Christmas traditions here in Spain for the festive season.
+Here's a few that I know of:

 • Midnight Mass (La Misa del Gallo): Many attend church after the Christmas Eve meal.